GatorGauge/GatorGauge/README.md

 ### Run GatorGauge

-Type `python3 gator_gauge.py --token` into the terminal with a Github access token entered into the command line after `--token`.
-A token must be entered each time the program is started for security reasons.
+Once everything is porperly installed, GatorGauge is ready to run.
+To begin, type `python3 gator_gauge.py --token` into the terminal with a Github access token entered into the command line after `--token`.
+A token must be entered each time the program is started - for security purposes.

-When users first run the program these questions will be asked if a new config file is generated:
+When users first run the program and a new config file needs to be generated these questions will be asked:

 ```
 Enter project name? (y/n)

   If yes, enter the project name

-Enter keywords (y/n) --> optional, but if key words are entered separate with
+Enter keywords (y/n) --> this is optional, but if key words are entered they
-a comma.
+must be separate with a comma.

-Enter out directory? (y/n), directory where everything will get downloaded to.
+Enter out directory? (y/n) --> directory where everything will get downloaded
+to.

   Enter new directory name (repos is the default)

-Save changes (y/n) --> should be yes for first run
+Save changes (y/n) --> should enter yes for the first run.
 ```

 ### Commands